didiersmith/steve/chapters/murdoch.md

 "If I stole the sandwich, they'd probably take me in for calibration.
 If I did...the other thing you suggested, they'd probably...subtract me from the population."

 "That's right!
 Now you get it.
-Fear of violent retribution.
-That's the key to it all.
-The lynchpin of collaboration, the cornerstone upon which all civilization is built!"
+Fear of violent retribution, the key to it all.
+The lynchpin of collaboration!
+The cornerstone upon which all civilization is built!"

 "What does this have to do with aliens?"
 Steve asked.